AdorableLuna/Discord-Radio-Bot-JS/README.md

 `npm install discord.js node-opus`

+To allow the bot to join voice channel you need to install FFmpeg.

+`npm install ffmpeg-binaries`

 ### Usage

 Open a command prompt and relocate to your project folder and run the following command: `node bot.js`.